Faculty and Staff

 Phased Return to Campus for LeBow Faculty and Staff

-The university will continue having face to face instruction with the start of spring quarter on March 29th.
+The university will continue having face to face instruction with the start of summer quarter on Monday, June 21, 2021.
 For those that will be supporting our on-campus operations, you should have received a Return to Campus letter indicating your designated “Phase”.

 Faculty and Staff in Phase 6

-All faculty and staff that have been categorized as Phase 1 – Phase 5, are permitted to be on campus beginning the week of March 29, 2021.
-For those who are in these phases and who are returning to campus for spring quarter, we do ask that you do a baseline COVID-19 test provided by the university, no less than 3 days prior to your expected return date.
-This will allow time for test results.
+All faculty and staff that have been categorized as Phase 1 – Phase 6, are permitted to be on campus beginning the week of June 21, 2021.
+For those who are in these phases and who are returning to campus for summer quarter, we do ask that you do a baseline COVID-19 test provided by the university, no less than 3 days prior to your expected return date if you are NOT fully vaccinated.
+For those that are fully vaccinated, a negative COVID-19 test will NOT be required to be on campus.

 Scheduling Your Test

 To schedule your test, please either utilize the Drexel Health App or the website.
 Simply click on the calendar icon and pick a date and location.
 There are two testing centers, one at the University City campus, located at 33rd and Race streets and also one at our Queen Lane campus.
 Test results will be sent to you via the portal used to make the appointment 24-48 hours after completing the test.
 Optional, continued bi-weekly testing will be available to all Phase 1 – Phase 5 employees who are on campus.
 Please note that you can schedule a test 1 week in advance.

 For those that are not in Phase 1 – Phase 6 and would like to come to campus for a specific reason, you will no longer need to complete the GHALL Visitation Request Form.
 Please